intel/intel-ethernet-operator/docs/flowconfig-daemon/creating-rules.md

      spec:
       proto_id: 0xc021
 ```
+NOTE: A recent [Ice COMMS DDP package](https://downloadcenter.intel.com/download/29889/Intel-Ethernet-800-Series-Telecommunication-Comms-Dynamic-Device-Personalization-DDP-Package) needs to be loaded in order to create items of type PPPOE PROTO ID.
 ### Actions
 Actions can alter the fate of matching traffic, its contents or properties.
 A list of actions can be assigned to a flow rule.
 These actions are performed in a given order and can require additional configuration.